Willyb15/Data-Science-Python/Week2/more_data_structures.md

 Georgia Atlanta
 ```

 This is awesome!
 But as a learning tangent, lets see what's happening when we use this syntax.
-As above we are going to use the `items()` method, but this time not sure state *and* capital.
+As above we are going to use the `items()` method, but this time not store state *and* capital.

 ```python
 In [1]: states_caps_dict = {'Georgia': 'Atlanta', 'Colorado': 'Denver', 'Indiana': 'Indianapolis'}